Smile-NS/SimpleJson/README.md

 # Javadoc
 [Javadoc](https://smile-ns.github.io/SimpleJson/1.0.0/javadoc)
 # How to use?
-These are ways to use and example codes.
+Here we show you how to use it and some sample code.
-But also look at Javadoc because not all written here.
+However, you will need to look at the JavaDoc, as not everything here is available.
 ### Create an object.
 ```java
 SimpleJson json = new SimpleJson(); // An empty object.